wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#errorstatuscodecategorycounts">ErrorStatusCodeCategoryCounts</a></td>
 <td>

-Represents target related errors categorized as client errors(4xx response codes) or server errors(5xx response codes) and total of both categories.
+Represents target-related errors categorized as client errors (`4xx` response codes) or server errors (`5xx` response codes), and the total of both categories.

 </td>
 </tr>